sivepanda/p2poker/p2p_poker_algorithm.md

 - Each player generates a **fresh ephemeral keypair** for every game, bound to their long-term identity:
   > *"I am A (signed with my long-term key), and my ephemeral public key for this game is `pk_A`"*
 - This ensures forward secrecy — past games cannot be decrypted even if a long-term key is later compromised.
+- Every game is played with a unique set of private keys for each player

 ---